junajan/YoutubeDownloader/README.md

 	npm start

-or see in action: http://youtube-downloader.nodejs.cz/
+or see it in action: http://youtube-downloader.nodejs.cz/

 Enjoy :-)